MarkPearlCoZa/Blog_General/_posts/2016-10-28-Common-Team-Code-Style.md

 > It is useful to get agreement before a mob starts that when there are differences of opinion, we will go with the mob majority vote.

-When hitting a stylistic difference and getting a majority vote from the mob, if an individual in the mob still feels strongly that they want to discuss the topic in depth, the issue should be noted and deferred.
-We've found putting these "items to discuss" on post it notes on a whiteboard near the mob station and then making sure we discuss them at some point in the near future often reduces the conflict and allows the mob to progress.
+When hitting a stylistic difference and getting a majority vote from the mob, if an individual in the mob still feels strongly that they want to discuss the topic, the issue should be noted and deferred.
+We've found putting these "items to discuss" on post it notes on a whiteboard near the mob station and then making sure we discuss them at some point in the near future allows the mob to go on.

 It's useful for a team to have agreed on